Friday, August 31, 2018

 "A little more than three months," said Kiraz.

-"If there's anyone you should be eternally grateful to," said the redhead (voice-print confirmed: Jillyandry), "it's your friends.
+"If there's anyone you should be eternally grateful to," said the redhead (voice-print confirmed: Jiandry), "it's your friends.
 They lugged your heavy, powered-down self around for months until they could find someone able to fix you."

 Voloidion turned to look at Kiraz.
 He didn't know what to say.